strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 #### Content-type Visibility

 However, you might not want your collection-type to be visible in the Content-Type Builder and/or Content Manager.
-In fact, for this use case, having all the tasks displayed in the Content manager doesn't make sense since what it interesting here, is to see every tasks just for another entry (article for example) inside the view of this particular entry.
+In fact, for this use case, having all the tasks displayed in the Content manager doesn't make sense since what it interesting here, is to see every tasks just for another content-type entry (article or product for example) inside the view of this particular entry.

 - You can give a `pluginOptions` object to your schema.json with the following config in order to make your task collection-type invisible in your admin: